imagej/imagej.github.io/_pages/libs/imglib2/morphological-operations.md

 It is the crudest approximation of a sphere.

-### Decomposition.
+#### Decomposition

 The diamond strel can be effectively decomposed in 2D (and 1D) using the logarithmic decomposition in extreme sets, as explained in [^2].
 The shape is then decomposed in a minimal series of smaller diamond and diamond tips.
 The decomposition is exact, giving the same result that of the non-decomposed version.

 In 3D and higher dimensionalities, the logarithmic decomposition cannot be done, and we rely on a more classical linear decomposition (also well explained in [^2]).
 Here is a comparison on how the decomposed version performs versus the non-decomposed one.

-#### 2D performance
+##### 2D performance

-{%- include img src='diamondstrel2dperformance' -%} Processing time for the dilation of a 100x100 image. {%- include img src='diamondstrel2dperformancecomparison' -%} Processing time ratio.
+{% include img src='diamondstrel2dperformance' caption='Processing time for the dilation of a 100x100 image.' width=366 %} {% include img src='diamondstrel2dperformancecomparison' caption='Processing time ratio.' width=362 %}

 It is worth using a decomposition above a radius of 4.

-#### 3D performance.
+##### 3D performance

-{%- include img src='diamondstrel3dperformance' -%} Processing time for the dilation of a 40x40x40 image. {%- include img src='diamondstrel3dperformancecomparison' -%} Processing time ratio.
+{% include img src='diamondstrel3dperformance' caption='Processing time for the dilation of a 40x40x40 image.' width=364 %} {% include img src='diamondstrel3dperformancecomparison' caption='Processing time ratio.' width=364 %}

 It is worth using a decomposition in almost any cases.

-#### Comparison with MATLAB.
+##### Comparison with MATLAB

 MATLAB comes with a very nice morphology package.
-I actually took inspiration from to it to write the Imglib2 code.
-It is tempting to compare the performance of [MATLAB](/scripting/matlab) vs Imglib2, even if this kind of comparison is always tricky and clumsy.
+I actually took inspiration from to it to write the ImgLib2 code.
+It is tempting to compare the performance of [MATLAB](/scripting/matlab) vs ImgLib2, even if this kind of comparison is always tricky and clumsy.
 Anyway, here it is.
 I just timed the duration required to perform the dilation of a provided source image, including the time required to generate the structuring element.
-Imglib2 tests above time the same process.
+ImgLib2 tests above time the same process.
 But of course, the time required to generate the source image and to start [MATLAB](/scripting/matlab) or to launch the Java tests are not included.
 I took care to include a 'warm-up' run to allow the JIT compiler to kick-in in all cases.

-{%- include img src='diamondstrel2dperformancewmatlab' -%} Processing time for the dilation of a 100x100 image. {%- include img src='diamondstrel3dperformancewmatlab' -%} Processing time for the dilation of a 40x40x40 image.
+{% include img src='diamondstrel2dperformancewmatlab' caption='Processing time for the dilation of a 100x100 image.' width=366 %} {% include img src='diamondstrel3dperformancewmatlab' caption='Processing time for the dilation of a 40x40x40 image.' width=364 %}

-For the 2D case (only), [MATLAB](/scripting/matlab) offers to generate optimized structuring elements, like for this Imglib2 code.
+For the 2D case (only), [MATLAB](/scripting/matlab) offers to generate optimized structuring elements, like for this ImgLib2 code.
 This is why there is two [MATLAB](/scripting/matlab) curves on the 2D graph.
-We can see that in all cases, the [MATLAB](/scripting/matlab) code is faster than the Imglib2 code (respective to optimized vs optimized and the converse).
-This may be explained by the fact that [MATLAB](/scripting/matlab) benefits on my computer (a 2012 MacPro) from the Intel Integrated Performance Primitives ([IPP](http://software.intel.com/en-us/intel-ipp)), that strongly improves block processing algorithms.
+We can see that in all cases, the [MATLAB](/scripting/matlab) code is faster than the ImgLib2 code (respective to optimized vs optimized and the converse).
+This may be explained by the fact that [MATLAB](/scripting/matlab) benefits on my computer (a 2012 MacPro) from the Intel Integrated Performance Primitives ([IPP](https://software.intel.com/en-us/intel-ipp)), that strongly improves block processing algorithms.
 Fortunately, the difference is not too taxing in the optimized case.

 In 3D, [MATLAB](/scripting/matlab) does not offer a structuring element decomposition (yet).
-So the performance curve as the expected cubic shape, though it outperforms Imglib2 in the non-optimized case.
-For large radius, the Imglib2 optimization manages to beat it.
+So the performance curve as the expected cubic shape, though it outperforms ImgLib2 in the non-optimized case.
+For large radius, the ImgLib2 optimization manages to beat it.

-## Disk structuring element.
+### Disk structuring element

-### 2D Decomposition in periodic lines.
+#### 2D Decomposition in periodic lines

 In the 2D case, a disk structuring element can be decomposed in a succession of 4, 6 or 8 periodic lines[^3].
 Doing so, the shape of the disk is only an approximate one.
 The first plot below indicates the percentage of pixels that are a mismatch compared to the "true" disk (by "true" I mean as best as digitizing a disk on a square matrix can be).
 In practice, this plot is rather uninformative.
 The second plot gives the effective aspect of the decomposed disks:

-{%- include img src='diskdecomperror' -%} Error percentage when approximating a disk STREL with a PL decomposition. {%- include img src='diskdecomperrorlook' -%} Aspect of the disk STREL decomposition in periodic lines, with varying radius.
+{% include img src='diskdecomperror' caption='Error percentage when approximating a disk STREL with a PL decomposition.' width=355 %} {% include img src='diskdecomperrorlook' caption='Aspect of the disk STREL decomposition in periodic lines, with varying radius.' width=360 %}

 As for performance, you can see below that it is always best to use any decomposition as soon as the radius is larger than 3.
 This is a lucky limit, because the periodic line decomposition gives very approximated shapes for small radii.

-{%- include img src='diskdecompperformance' -%} Processing time for the dilation of a 100x100 image. {%- include img src='diskdecompperformancecomparison' -%} Processing time ratio.
+{% include img src='diskdecompperformance' caption='Processing time for the dilation of a 100x100 image.' width=369 %} {% include img src='diskdecompperformancecomparison' caption='Processing time ratio.' width=371 %}

-### Decomposition for other dimensionalities.
+#### Decomposition for other dimensionalities

 I am unable to derive an efficient decomposition of the disk STREL for the 3D case.
 Also, I was unable so far to find an implementation example or clear literature about such a decomposition.
-The closest I reach was this [publication](http://ismm.dpi.inpe.br/col/dpi.inpe.br/ismm@80/2007/03.20.04.48/doc/ISMM2007fullpaper/fullpaper.pdf) that describes a possible method (proposed in [this DSP thread](http://dsp.stackexchange.com/questions/12675/decomposition-of-3d-structuring-elements-for-morphological-operations)) but it missed the implementation details that could make it practical.
+The closest I reach was [this publication](https://scholar.google.com/scholar?cluster=13269164704477322735) that describes a possible method (proposed in [this DSP thread](https://dsp.stackexchange.com/q/12675)) but it missed the implementation details that could make it practical.

-# References and links.
+## References and links

-{% include person id='tinevez' %} ([talk](User_talk_JeanYvesTinevez)) 09:33, 5 December 2014 (CST)

 [^1]: These are the 35 words added by the Oxford Online Dictionary during summer 2012.
 And another one.

-[^2]: Rein van den Boomgard and Richard van Balen, [Methods for Fast Morphological Image Transforms Using Bitmapped Binary Images](http://www.sciencedirect.com/science/article/pii/1049965292900553.htm), CVGIP: Models and Image Processing, vol. 54, no. 3, May 1992, pp. 252-254.

-[^3]: Rolf Adams, [Radial Decomposition of Discs and Spheres](http://www.sciencedirect.com/science/article/pii/S1049965283710242), CVGIP: Graphical Models and Image Processing, vol. 55, no. 5, September 1993, pp. 325-332.
+{% include citation fn=2 doi="10.1016/1049-9652(92)90055-3" %}

+{% include citation fn=3 doi="10.1006/cgip.1993.1024" %}